What Secrets Did Puccini Know About Leading People?

 He was able to continue his musical education, however, thanks to various uncles who stepped up to finance his attendance at some of the best schools, including the Milan Conservatory.
 It was here, at the Conservatory that his talent was first recognised.

 It wasn’t a straight line of success, however.
 His second opera, Edgar, bombed and without the staunch support of Giulio Ricardo, a music publisher who’d bought into Giacomo early on, it is likely he would have disappeared without a trace.

 The rich flowering of his talent includes three great operas.

-Hs final opera, Turanadot was unfinished at the time of his death in 1924, but was completed by Franco Alfano based on the composer’s sketches for the final two scenes.
+Hs final opera, Turandot was unfinished at the time of his death in 1924 but was completed by Franco Alfano based on the composer’s sketches for the last two scenes.
 This is the opera that includes the Nessun Dorma aria.

 That said, his success was mingled with a measure of tragedy.
 He was not a faithful husband, and sadly this caused his wife to wrongly accuse a servant of having an affair with him.
 In an example of life imitating art, the young girl, completely innocent of the charges, committed suicide.

 Later still he was seriously injured in a car accident.
 His last years were dogged by ill health contributed to no doubt by his passion for cigar smoking.

 Throughout his life, the formula he used in writing his greatest work followed the same basic template.
 Simple characterisation, great musicality and an appreciation of theatre.

 The combined effect is what creates the passionate connection with audiences we see today from around the world and across the ages.